TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendLayout.rst

 integrates the grid layout concept also to regular content elements.

-The extension :t3ext:`content_defender` offers advanced options to the column positions i.e. allowed or disallowed content elements, a maximal number of contend elements.
+The extension :t3ext:`content_defender` offers advanced options to the column positions i.e. allowed or disallowed content elements, a maximal number of content elements.